yuriy-chumak/ol/README.md

 1. Q. Anything else interesting?
    A. Yes, Ol provides **simplest HTTP web-server** for sharing a local folder over an inter/intra-net.
-      Just type `$ echo ,load http/server| ol`.
+      Just type `echo ,load http/server| ol` in command line.

-1. Q. Why do you call characters runes?
+1. Q. Why do you call characters not "characters", but "runes"?
    A. Because these are runes - letters in a wide set of alphabets :)
       The Plan 9 operating system (a flavor of Unix), for example, uses UTF-8 as character encoding, and its wide character type is called "Rune", not "wide char".

-1. Q. Do you have something like 'sleep mode'?
+1. Q. Do you have something like "sleep mode"?
-   A. You can store the current REPL session with `,save "filename"` and continue it later as `ol filename`.
+   A. You can store the current REPL session with `,save "filename"` and continue it later as `ol filename` from the command line (but not from the other REPL session).

 Join the online [gitter.im chat](https://gitter.im/otus-lisp/Lobby).